mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

           Nearby allied minions grow at the start of both player's turns.

 name:     Natural Selection<br>
-text:     Destroy any minion with the lowest ⚔️ or tied for the lowest ⚔️.
+text:     Destroy any minion(s) with the lowest ⚔️.

 name:     Oropsisaur<br>
 text:     **Grow** +1⚔️/+1❤️<br>